pywbem/pywbemtools/docs/pywbemclicommands.rst

   See :ref:`pywbemcli connection add --help` for details.
 * **delete** delete a specific connection by name or by selection.
-The following example deletes the connection defined in the add subcommand above:
+The following example deletes the connection defined in the add command above:

   .. code-block:: text